omnid/cmakeme/README.md

 5. `cmakeme_cpack`: Create binary installers for debian, archlinux, and other platforms
 6. `cmakeme_doxygen`: Simplify doxygen use by providing common default options
 7. `sphinx_cmake`: Create official-looking CMake documentation using sphinx.
+8. `cmakeme_python`: Installation and development of python packages